 1 3.5 oz can green chilies

-1/2 t cumin
+1/2 teaspoon cumin

-1/2 t dried oregano leaves
+1/2 teaspoon dried oregano leaves

-1/2 t coriander
+1/2 teaspoon coriander

-1/2 t salt
+1/2 teaspoon salt

 fresh cracked pepper

-1/2 C chopped cilantro
+1/2 cup chopped cilantro

 (in addition to measurements above)

 Pepperjack or Jack cheese, shredded

-Tortilla Chips or make your own tortilla strips
+Tortilla Chips (or make your own tortilla strips!)

 In a large pot, heat olive oil.
 Add chopped onion and cook for about 2 minutes- just until it starts to become translucent.
 While onions are cooking, drain beans and rinse with cold water and set aside.